Neuropathy

-Neuropathy is a is a neurological condition which causes pain and numbness in the arms and legs.
-The condition is usually chronic and can be caused by a number of different conditions.
+Neuropathy is a neurological condition which causes pain and numbness in the arms and legs.
+The condition is typically chronic and can be caused by various underlying conditions.

 With Prescription Doctor, you can find treatments for this painful condition.
-Scroll down to see the treatments available.
+Scroll down to view the available treatments.

 For example, when you touch something hot, a message is sent along the sensory nerve to tell the brain you just touched something hot.
-The brain responds to this by firing a message along the motor nerve, instructing the muscle to contract, removing your hand from the hot plate.
+The brain responds to this by firing a message along the motor nerve, instructing the muscle to contract and remove your hand from the hot plate.

-Neuropathy can affect this process in a number of ways.
+Neuropathy can impact this process in several ways.

 Numbness or a loss of sensation in the hands and feet can be a particularly dangerous symptom.
 Your nerves are responsible for letting your brain know of damage to cells and tissues due to injury, such as touching a hot plate or stepping on something sharp.
 As a result, you may experience bruises, cuts, blisters and other injuries but have no idea how they happened.

 Damage to sensory nerves can also cause shooting or stabbing pains in the hands and feet.
-This often occurs at night and can affect your sleep, making it difficult to settle.
+This often occurs at night and can disrupt your sleep, making it difficult to fall asleep.

-Twitching, cramps, weakness and muscle wasting can occur from damage to motor nerves.
+Twitching, cramps, weakness, and muscle wasting can occur due to damage to motor nerves.
 For some, it can affect fine motor skills, making simple tasks, like holding a knife and fork or fastening buttons, difficult.
-In some cases, it can be very dangerous, resulting in dropping items or falling over.
+In some cases, it can be very hazardous, resulting in dropped items or falls.

 If you suspect you have neuropathy, you should arrange an appointment with your GP.
 Your doctor can discuss the possible cause of your condition and advise an appropriate treatment.